fiddur/slides/biohacking.md

 Note:
 * Logging food, changes what you eat.

-> Having to record "4 M&Ms" along with lunch is just kinda annoying.
+> "Having to record "4 M&Ms" along with lunch is just kinda annoying.

 Low heart rate running